eloialonso/open-rain/README.md

 pip install -r requirements.txt
 ```

-**Note**: For the second option (on demand watering via a web interface), you also need the following steps.
+**Note**: For the first option (on demand watering via a web interface), you also need the following steps.

 ### MySQL server